TRUSSES/current_semnav_migration/README.md

     goal_x:=1.0 \
     goal_y:=2.0
 ```

-Obstacle files are stored in `data/` with the following format:
-- First row: X coordinates of each polygon.
-- Second row: Y coordinates of each polygon.
-- Polygons separated by `NaN`
-- First polygon represents the workspace boundary, and is ignored when generating the map.
+**Important:**
+- Reference `/data/README.md` for all file formats and the directories in which they should be stored.
+- Absolute paths to data directories can be changed in `/data/scripts/process_csv.py`.

 `(x_pose, y_pose)` is the spawn point of the robot in Gazebo.

 ## Visualizing in Foxglove
+1. Set `SimulationFlag` to `true` in `/config/launch_args.yaml`.
-1. Start the launch file--it includes `foxglove_bridge`.
+2. Start the launch file--it includes `foxglove_bridge`.
-2. Open the [Foxglove Web app](https://app.foxglove.dev) or the [Foxglove Studio desktop](https://foxglove.dev/download).
+3. Open the [Foxglove Web app](https://app.foxglove.dev) or the [Foxglove Studio desktop](https://foxglove.dev/download).
-3. Connect to the bridge via WebSocket.
+4. Connect to the bridge via WebSocket.
 ``` WebSocket URL
 ws://localhost:8765
 ```